Luke-H-C/side-projects/GIVEasia-transaction-data-wrangling/README.md

 # Conclusion

-I was able to get the cleaned data in a few seconds compared with a few hours before.
+I was able to get the cleaned data in a few seconds using SQL script compared with the hour-long process in Excel.
 If I have another 10 hours on this project, I'd like to learn how to directly query the database instead of the current ad-hoc "download-import-query" process.